CPJKU/score_following_game/README.md

 To check if the game works properly on your system you can run the following script and play the game on your own.
 ```
-python environment_test.py --data_set test_sample --agent_type human --game_config game_configs/nottingham.yaml
+python test_agent.py --data_set ./data/test_sample --piece Anonymous__lesgraces__lesgraces --game_config game_configs/mutopia_lchs1.yaml --agent_type human
 ```
-With the key "w" you can increase the agents pixel progression speed, with "s" you can decrease it.
+With the key "right" you can increase the agents pixel progression speed, with "left" you can decrease it.
 Remember, the goal is to collect as much reward as possible.

 **Important**: If you are a MAC user you have to add your terminal application (e.g. iTerm) to the list of accessibility input devices (system control -> security & privacy -> accessibility).

 If you don't want to play on your own, you can also run an optimal agent.
+(This will create a video in the folder *videos*.)
 ```
-python environment_test.py --data_set test_sample --agent_type optimal --game_config game_configs/nottingham_continuous.yaml
+python test_agent.py --data_set ./data/test_sample --piece Anonymous__lesgraces__lesgraces --game_config game_configs/mutopia_lchs1.yaml --agent_type optimal
 ```

 **Important**: This wont work on a server without a x-window system